 - Three priority outcomes have been defined - - 1.
 Be able to access more good jobs and feel the benefit of economic growth. - 2.
-Be heathier and more independent. - 3.
-Feel safer, happier and more supported in and by their community. - The annual Business Plans support the delivery of the commissioning priority outcomes outlined in the Strategic Plan. - The Senior Leadership Team and Cabinet receive performance monitoring reports at regular intervals based on progress towards delivery of the business plan priority outcomes.
+Be heathier and more independent - 3.
+Feel safer, happier and more supported in and by their community. - The annual Delivery Plan and associated Directorate/Team Plans and MPCs support the delivery of the commissioning priority outcomes outlined in the Strategic Plan.
+The following approval process is used -Delivery Plan approved by SLT Lead by the Head of Change, Directorate and Team Plans are approved by relevant member of SLT.
+MPCs are signed off by the relevant manager and are formally reviewed twice per annum and a rating allocated together with the line manager. - An integrated performance management approach fully implemented for Q1 18/19.
+The Senior Leadership Team and Cabinet receive performance monitoring reports at regular intervals based on progress towards delivery of the business plan priority outcomes.